How to Transcribe a Video to Text

 If you’re in a hurry but quality is also key, then a blended machine/human solution may be in order.
 Machine transcription post-editing is where you use software to transcribe your video, then pay a human transcriptionist to edit and improve the resulting transcript.

 The result?
-A higher quality YouTube to text transcript than you could achieve through machine transcription alone, but at a lower cost than if you had relived solely on human video transcription services.
+A higher quality YouTube-to-text transcript than you could achieve through machine transcription alone, but at a lower cost than if you had relied solely on human video transcription services.

 DIY Video Transcription

-Even if you want to buy your own transcription pedal in order to work with the video, undertaking the transcription yourself isn’t going to break the bank.
+Even if you want to buy your transcription pedal to work with the video, undertaking the transcription yourself isn’t going to break the bank.

 Transcribing Video to Text | DIY

-If you want to know how to transcribe YouTube video yourself – or any other video content, for that matter, then you can follow these five simple steps:
+If you want to know how to transcribe a video on YouTube yourself – or any other video content, for that matter, then you can follow these five simple steps:

 • Learn the transcription basics